Tracardi/tracardi-api/docs/ai/templates/plugin_coding.md

 # Your goal

-Wriate a plugin that inserts any defined data to BugQuery.
+Write a plugin that inserts any defined data to BigQuery.
 We will need a form to configure the resource,  the project, then dataset then table.
 And finally the row to be inserted.

 This plugin needs a resource with the BigQuery credentials.